Jena-Earth-Observation-School/sdc-tools/_sources/index.md

 :align: center
 ```

-_The SDC illustrations have been created by P. Kluter (2020) of the Remote Sensing
+_The SDC illustrations have been created by Pawel Kluter ©2020 of the Remote Sensing
 department at the University of Würzburg for the [project page](https://eo2cube.org/projects/saldi)
 of the first SALDi Data Cube implementation.
 Thanks for letting us use them here as
 well!_